-Since energy is also consumed for other nodal processing functions and reception, for each node u, we define p_u^P as other nodal transmission processing energy and p_u^R as the reception processing energy for each unit data.
-Then, the total energy consumed at a node u for one unit of data with beam (ρ, θ, ω) is
+Since energy is also consumed for other nodal processing functions and reception, for each node u, we define p_u^P as the transmission processing energy and p_u^R as the reception energy for each unit data.
+Then, the total energy consumed at a node u for one unit data with beam (ρ, θ, ω) is

-$$C_u(\rho, \theta, \omega) = p_u^T(\rho, \theta, \omega) + p_u^P + p_u^R .$$ (3)
+$$C_u(\rho, \theta, \omega) = p_u^{\mathrm{T}}(\rho, \theta, \omega) + p_u^{\mathrm{P}} + p_u^{\mathrm{R}}.$$ (3)

-Note that depending on the role of node u (i.e., sender, receiver, or both), the term $p_u^T(\rho, \theta, \omega)$ or p_u^R may not exist.
-Further, we assume that the adjustable range for the beam-width θ is $[\theta{\min}, \theta{\max}]$.
+Note that depending on the role of node u (i.e., sender, receiver, or both), the term $p_u^{\rm T}(\rho, \theta, \omega)$ or $p_u^{\rm R}$ may not exist.

-B. The Multicast Problem
+B. Multicast Problem

 In the most general form, any node in the network may need to transmit to a subset of all other nodes in the network.
-Clearly this multicast communication includes both unicast and broadcast communications.
-Due to its power control capability, a source node could generate a single beam to reach all nodes in this subset in a single hop (e.g., Fig. 1(a)).
-Although simple, this approach is not energy efficient, particularly for large-sized networks, due to the power consumption behavior in Eqs.
-(1) and (2), i.e., the energy consumption increases when the distance ρ and beam-width θ increase.
-As a result, it is essential to explore a multi-hop relaying approach to minimize energy consumption and to extend network lifetime (e.g., Fig. 1(b) and (c)).
+Clearly, this multicast communication includes both unicast and broadcast communications.
+A source node could generate a single beam to reach all nodes in this subset in a single hop [e.g., Fig. 1(a)].
+Although simple, this approach is not energy efficient, particularly for large-sized networks, due to the power consumption behavior in (1) and (2), i.e., the energy consumption increases when the distance ρ and beamwidth θ increase.
+As a result, it is important to explore a multihop relaying approach to extend the network lifetime [e.g., Fig. 1(b) and (c)].

 There are various definitions for network lifetime [3].
-For simplicity, we define network lifetime as the time instance when the network can no longer support a multicast communication session.
+For simplicity, we define the network lifetime as the time instance when the network can no longer support a multicast communication session.
 This happens when either the source node or any multicast receiving node runs out of energy during a multicast communication session.
 Clearly, the idle periods where there are no multicast sessions in the network should not be considered as part of the network lifetime since there is no energy expenditure during these periods.
-That is, network lifetime under consideration only consists of the sum of time intervals where there are active multicast communication sessions in the network.
+That is, the network lifetime under consideration only consists of the time intervals where there are active multicast communication sessions in the network.
 In the simple case where there is no time overlap between consecutive multicast communication sessions in the network, the accounting for network lifetime is the sum of successive time intervals for multicast communication sessions.
 In the case where there are multiple concurrent multicast communication sessions in the network, special care must be taken in the accounting of network lifetime.
 We will further elaborate this point in Section V.

 We use an example to illustrate the multicast communication problem at a particular time instance.
-In Fig. 1, suppose that the multicast communication request arrives at node s (source node) and wishes to transmit to nodes 1, 2, and 4.
-Depending on the relay topology, there are various transmission behavior that can be employed.
-For example, in Fig. 1(a), node s transmits to nodes 1, 2, and 4 directly; in Fig. 1(b) node s transmits to node 1, node 1 transmits to node 2, and node 2 transmits to node 4; and in Fig. 1(c) node s transmits to nodes 1 and 2, node 2 transmits to node 4.
-Clearly, topology and energy consumption behavior for each case is different, leading to different network lifetime performance.
-Note that in practice, there is a minimum beam-width requirement θ{\min} for a beam, even in the case where the transmitting node may have only one downstream neighbor.3
+In Fig. 1, suppose that the multicast communication request arrives at node S (source node) and wishes to transmit to nodes 1, 2, and 4.
+Depending on the relay topology, there are various transmission behaviors that can be employed.
+For example, in Fig. 1(a), node S transmits to nodes 1, 2, and 4 directly; in Fig. 1(b), node S transmits to node 1, node 1 transmits to node 2, and node 2 transmits to node 4; and in Fig. 1(c), node S transmits to nodes 1 and 2, and node 2 transmits to node 4.
+Clearly, the topology and energy consumption behavior for each case are different, leading to different network lifetime performance.
+Note that in practice, there is a minimum beamwidth requirement θ{\min} for a beam, even in the case where the transmitting node may have only one downstream neighbor.3 Further, we assume that there is a maximum beamwidth requirement θ{max} for a beam.